 The Student Academic Center offers up to 18 assistantships for the second summer session.
 These positions will include applications from current academic year instructors.
 If you have served as an instructor for 3 years in any of the three core courses (English, Math, SAC) you are ineligible to apply for this position.

 The summer session is a part of the Groups Student Support Services Program at Indiana University which is a federally funded project offering promising students, who are first generation college students and who are financially disadvantaged, the opportunity to attend college.
 Our course program, Critical Reading and Reasoning for the New College Student, is a seven-week course that introduces students to modes of thinking and learning at the college level.
 Classwork is conducted in both large and small group arrangements.
 Instructors teach one section of 18 students on a daily (5 day/wk) schedule.
 In addition to teaching responsibilities, instructors attend training and orientation workshops held the week prior to the beginning of the session, and weekly staff meetings held throughout the session.

 Candidates should possess substantial expertise in the teaching of critical reading and thinking skills, experience working with diverse student populations, evidence of strong teaching background (particularly pertaining to collaborative learning and small group instructions), and a teaching philosophy that can accommodate the objectives, curriculum, and format of the course.
 Preference will be given to doctoral-level graduate students (either in course and/or post qualifying exams) who do not have a commitment to other summer positions.
 Fee remission is not provided.

-Applications are made available in February of each academic year.
-For additional information and application forms, please phone (812) 855-7313.
+Applications are made available in January of each academic year.
+For additional information please phone (812) 855-7313.
 Please download a paper based application here and send as an attachment to firstname.lastname@example.org